MicrosoftDocs/well-architected/well-architected/devops/monitor-collection-data-storage.md

 ### Data collection models

 The collection service can collect instrumentation data in  mainly two models:
-- **Pull model**&mdash;Actively retrieves  data from the various logs and other sources for each instance of the application.
+- **Pull model** Actively retrieves  data from the various logs and other sources for each instance of the application.
-- **Push model**&mdash;Passively waits for the data to be sent from the components that constitute each instance of the application.
+- **Push model** Passively waits for the data to be sent from the components that constitute each instance of the application.

 ### Monitoring agents
 Monitoring agents work in pull model.
 Agents run locally in a separate process with each instance of the application and periodically pull data and write this information directly to centralized storage shared by all instances of the application.

 ![Illustration of using a monitoring agent to pull information and write to shared storage](../devops/pullmodel.png)

-For more information, see [Enabling Diagnostics in Azure Cloud Services and Virtual Machines](/azure/cloud-services/cloud-services-dotnet-diagnostics) provides more details on this process.
-Some elements, such as IIS logs, crash dumps, and custom error logs, are written to blob storage.
-Data from the Windows event log, ETW events, and performance counters is recorded in table storage.
-Figure 3 illustrates this mechanism.
+For more information, see [Azure Diagnostics extension](/azure/azure-monitor/agents/diagnostics-extension-overview).

 > [!NOTE]
 > Using a monitoring agent is ideally suited to capturing instrumentation data that's naturally pulled from a data source.
 It's appropriate for a small-scale application running on a limited number of nodes in a single location.
 An example is information from SQL Server Dynamic Management Views or the length of an Azure Service Bus queue.

 ### Performance considerations

 A complex, highly scalable, application might generate huge volumes of data.
-The can easily overwhelm the I/O bandwidth available with a single, central location.
+The amount of data can easily overwhelm the I/O bandwidth available with a single, central location.
 The telemetry solution must not act as bottleneck and must be scalable as the system expands.
 Ideally, the solution should incorporate a degree of redundancy to reduce the risks of losing important monitoring information (such as auditing or billing data) if part of the system fails.

 One approach is through queuing.